tagomobile/api/README.md

 Data formats
 ----------------

 Tagomobile API media type determines how API serializes and deserializes the HTTP message body.
 We support XML (`application/xml`), JSON (`application/json`), and form-urlencoded data (`application/x-www-form-urlencoded`).
+You must supply Content-Type and Accept header on all requests.

 If query to API does not specify media type, we tread data as **JSON by default**.